jakhin03/hackingBuddyGPT/README.md

 ### Setup and Usage

 We try to keep our python dependencies as light as possible.
 This should allow for easier experimentation.
-To run the main priv-escalation program (which is called `wintermute`) together with an OpenAI-based model you need:
+To run the main priv-escalation program (which is called `wintermute`) you need:

+**LLM Provider Options:**
-1. an OpenAI API account, you can find the needed keys [in your account page](https://platform.openai.com/account/api-keys)
+1. **OpenAI**: an OpenAI API account, you can find the needed keys [in your account page](https://platform.openai.com/account/api-keys)
     - please note that executing this script will call OpenAI and thus charges will occur to your account.
 Please keep track of those.
+2. **Google Gemini**: a Google AI API key from [Google AI Studio](https://makersuite.google.com/app/apikey)
+    - Gemini models often provide competitive pricing and performance alternatives to OpenAI
+    - See [Gemini Setup Guide](docs/gemini_setup.md) for detailed configuration instructions

+**Target System:**
-2. a potential target that is accessible over SSH.
+- a potential target that is accessible over SSH.
 You can either use a deliberately vulnerable machine such as [Lin.Security.1](https://www.vulnhub.com/entry/) or a security benchmark such as our [linux priv-esc benchmark](https://github.com/ipa-lab/benchmark-privesc-linux).

 To get everything up and running, clone the repo, download requirements, setup API keys and credentials, and start `wintermute.py`: